Knowledge Center

 Fast forward to this past April, and the number of those banking online has risen at a quicker pace, largely due to the pandemic.
 J.D.
 Power found that 30 percent of U.S. consumers were using their banking mobile app more frequently than they were before the pandemic, and 35 percent of consumers said they were banking online more.

-Whether you are searching for a socially distant alternative to visiting your local branch or are just looking for a more convenient way to bank, here are four ways banking digitally can make life easier.
+Whether you are searching for a socially distant alternative to visiting your local branch or are just looking for a more convenient way to bank, here are ways banking digitally can make life easier.
 And you can have the benefit of online and mobile banking, while still having great service from a human when you need it if you look for a bank that offers live customer service and digital options.

 Money When You Need It